Skip to content

 Know your colours

-Each of these coloured bars represents a different activity that happens as the object is delivered to the user’s browser.
-And each of these coloured bars can tell you a useful story about how that specific page resource performs.
+Each of the coloured bars in the resource details represents a different activity that happens as the resource is delivered to the browser.
+And each of these coloured bars can tell you a useful story about how that specific resource performs.

 This is when the browser looks up the domain of the object being requested by the browser.
 Think of this as asking the “phone book” of the internet to find someone’s phone number using their first and last name.

-How to use the XXXXXX bar to identify problems: You can’t do much about the XXXXXX bars and they shouldn’t be a problem on most sites.
+How to use the green bar to identify problems: You can’t do much about the green bars and they shouldn’t be a problem on most sites.

 Also called the three-way handshake, this is the process by which both the user and the server send and receive acknowledgment that a connection has been made and data can begin to be transferred.
 It’s not easy to speed up the TCP connection, but you can control how many times the connection takes place.
 This is a good thing to do, because too many connections will slow down performance.

-How to use the XXXXX bar to identify problems: If every other bar on your chart has XXXXX in it, that’s too many XXXXXX bars.
+How to use the orange bar to identify problems: If every other bar on your chart has orange in it, that’s too many orange bars.
 You can address this problem by having your developers use something called keep-alives to reduce the number of TCP connections.

 This is the window of time between when the browser asks the server for content and when it starts to get the first bit back.
 The user’s internet connection is a factor here, but there are other factors that can slow things down: the amount of time it takes your servers to think of what content to send, and the distance between your servers and the user.